mvalentiner/PlacesApp/README.md

 # PlacesApp
 ## This is a work in progress.
-Demonstration app on how I code and use various technolgies:
+Demonstration app with examples of:
-• SOAServices
+• Service Oriented Architecure - SOAServices
 • Bindable
 • UnauthenticatedDataRequest
 • Coordinator
+• Dependency Injection
+• PlacesService
+• Protocol Oriented Programming